peterhinch/micropython-async/UNDER_THE_HOOD.md

 This doc assumes a good appreciation of the use of `uasyncio`.
-An understanding of Python generators is also essential, in particular the use of `yield from` and an appreciatiion of the difference between a generator and a generator
+An understanding of Python generators is also essential, in particular the use of `yield from` and an appreciation of the difference between a generator and a generator
 function:

 ```python